 Most of the developers do not utilize the available tools to their best extent.
 This is one of the most disappointing circumstances since it becomes necessary to utilise a tool sooner or later.
 For instance, Firefox and Chrome incorporate uncommon improvement strings that involve investigation, mistake yield and profiling.
 With the help of these instruments, a developer can discover the errors quickly and save a lot of time.

 3. Not Compartmentalizing Properly

 Compartmentalizing your code is the core part of coding in Angular JS.
 When you work with MVC, the general concept is that you have a controller for a view.
 The controller is your rationale layer, and it’s imperative that inside this layer you make compact compartments for each area of your application.
 A typical oversight is to put the excessive concept into one controller.
 On the off chance that you have to separate your layer for your application to make sense, don’t take alternate routes.
 Rather, make smaller sorted out units for your logic layer.

 Code organization is one of the most crucial parts of application building.
 It won’t seem of much importance initially but when you have a team of developers working on the same project, it’s easier to work on, find errors and develop smaller parts individually.
-A well-organized code makes the application adaptable for development, which helps as the organization grows.
+A well-organised code makes the application adaptable for development, which helps as the organisation grows.